sonasingh46/cluster-api-provider-azure/docs/proposals/20221611-workload-identity-integration.md

 - The operator/admin generates signing key pair or BYO key pair.

 - The bootstrap cluster is configured with appropriate flags on kube-apiserver and kube-controller-manager and the key pairs are mounted on the container path for control plane node.
-[ToDo: Details on the values of the flag]
+See [this](#SetServiceAccountSigningFlags) section for more details on this.
 	- kube-apiserver flags
 		- --service-account-issuer
 		- --service-account-signing-key-file